Amy Robach

 From May 2012 to January 2023, Robach worked for ABC News.
-She was a contributor for Good Morning America from May 2012 until March 2020, when she became the host of Pandemic: What You Need to Know, a show created in response to the COVID-19 Pandemic.
+She was a contributor for Good Morning America from May 2012 until March 2020, when she became the host of Pandemic: What You Need to Know, a show created in response to the COVID-19 pandemic.
 The show would later become GMA3: What You Need to Know, which she co-hosted from September 2020 to December 2022.
 Robach also served as co-anchor of 20/20 alongside David Muir from May 2018 until January 2023.
+She was fired from ABC after it was revealed that she had a romantic relationship with her Good Morning America co-host T. J. Holmes.

 Early life

-Born in St. Joseph, Michigan, Robach grew up in East Lansing, Michigan, before moving to St. Louis, Missouri.
-Her family moved again to Georgia, where she attended high school and college.
-She graduated from Brookwood High School in Snellville, Georgia, and from the University of Georgia with high honors in broadcast journalism.
-She was 4th runner-up in the 1995 Miss Georgia pageant.
+Born in St. Joseph, Michigan, Robach grew up in East Lansing, Michigan.
+Her family moved to St. Louis, and then to Georgia.
+There she attended high school and college.
+Robach graduated from Brookwood High School in Snellville, Georgia, and from the University of Georgia with high honors in broadcast journalism.
+She was fourth runner-up in the 1995 Miss Georgia pageant.

 Career

-Robach started her career at WCBD in 1995.
-Robach then left the station in 1999, and started working at WTTG in Washington, D.C., then moved to MSNBC in 2003 where she spent four years, including a stint anchoring two hours in the morning, and filling in on Weekend Today, Countdown with Keith Olbermann and Morning Joe.
-She was named co-anchor of Weekend Today in July 2007.
-Her last day on Weekend Today was May 19, 2012, when she announced she would be moving to ABC News.
+Robach started her career at WCBD-TV in 1995.
+She moved in 1999 and started working at WTTG in Washington, D.C.

+She joined MSNBC in 2003, and worked there for four years.
+She anchored two hours in the morning, and filled in on Weekend Today, Countdown with Keith Olbermann and Morning Joe.
+In July 2007 she was named co-anchor of Weekend Today.

+On May 19, 2012, she announced she would be joining ABC News.

 Robach initially appeared on ABC's Good Morning America as a correspondent.
 She became the show's news anchor on March 31, 2014.
 In 2018, Robach became the new co-anchor of 20/20.

 In March 2020, Robach began hosting Pandemic: What You Need to Know on ABC, a daytime program initially focused on the COVID-19 pandemic in the United States, and airing in place of Strahan, Sara & Keke.
 The program later replaced Strahan, Sara & Keke indefinitely as GMA3: What You Need to Know, with Robach continuing as host.
-Robach was removed from GMA3 in December 2022 after it was revealed that she was having an affair with her married co-anchor T. J. Holmes.